 It all comes down to this.
 There is no miracle cure, and there is no one-size-fits-all approach to diet.
 The particular food habits that will be best for you will depend on your body and your lifestyle.
 Dietary changes can have a profound and lasting impact on health and wellness, but those changes should always be guided by the information and medical training of an integrative functional physician or dietitian.

-If you’re considering making changes to your own dietary habits, get in touch with Advanced Health and book a consultation with Dr. Payal Bhandari M.D., Danica Cowan MS., RD, or Nicole Bianchi, N.C.
+If you’re considering making changes to your own dietary habits, get in touch with Advanced Health and book a consultation with Nicole Bianchi, N.C. and Dr. Payal Bhandari M.D.
 They collaborate together to help you make the best choice for your health.